 Yes!
 You can absolutely freeze this cheddar apple soup!
 In fact, I highly recommend making a big batch of this soup and freezing it into convenient grab-and-go meals for those busy hectic work nights!

 Freezing apple soup is easy.
-Simply follow the recipe as directed, omitting the garnishes, and then allow the soup to cool completely.
+Simply follow the recipe as directed, omitting the cream and any garnishes (including the bacon).
+Allow the soup to cool completely.
 Once cool, transfer the soup to freezer-safe bags or containers, making sure to leave an 1 inch or more of space at the top to accommodate for expansion.
 The soup can safely be frozen for up to 3 months.

 Cozy, creamy-dreamy and a cinch to whip together, this Cheddar Apple Cider Soup NEEDS to be on your Thanksgiving table!

 Until Thursday friends, cheers – to cider spiked soup!